-We maintain a list of diverse people within the conlanging community who are willing to serve as press contacts and whom you can contact for interviews.
-Just send an email describing your project, background, and contact information to the mailing list at ; it will be sent to our contacts after a small delay for moderator approval.
+We maintain a list of diverse language creators within the conlanging community who are willing to serve as press contacts and whom you can contact for interviews.
+Just send an email describing your project, background, and contact information to ; we will be happy to forward it on to our contacts for their consideration.

 Thanks!